 “Oh no the campground is full” was the response when we stopped at the entrance.
 Since the park entrance fee was only $5 we thought we might grab a shower.
 However there were additional charges for showers making it $11.
 We opted to move on.

 As the sun set, the Rams could not agree on which campground ahead would be best for the night.
 Mr Ram thought a low cost National Forest site would be fine for one night.
 Mrs Ram wanted a shower and the next RV Campground had showers.
-We stopped at the Chalet RV Campground.
+We stopped at the Chalet RV Campground. (that is the one that had showers)

 Often RV campgrounds are filled with massive class A motorhomes and a huge 5th wheel trailers.
 Sparty is uncomfortable when he is smaller than other campers towed vehicles.
 However this campground found a spot for us between a truck camper and a tiny Airstream.
 Sparty did not feel too small.